 What's happened

-A federal agent shot and killed a woman during an immigration enforcement operation in Minnesota, claiming self-defense after her vehicle allegedly attempted to run over officers.
-Local officials dispute the official account, and videos cast doubt on the narrative.
-The incident highlights ongoing debates over use-of-force policies and federal immunity.
+An ICE officer in Minnesota shot and killed Renee Good during an immigration enforcement operation, claiming self-defense after her vehicle allegedly attempted to run over officers.
+Video evidence questions the official account, sparking debate over use-of-force policies and federal immunity.
+The incident has caused national controversy.

 What's behind the headline?